Nar Village

 Includes

-• Three nights accommodations with breakfast included in a 3-star hotel in Kathmandu
+• 3 nights accommodation at 3-star hotel in Kathmandu (breakfasts included).

-• Three meals provided during the trek (breakfast, lunch, and dinner)
+• Standard Meals during the journey (breakfast, lunch, dinner).

-• Farewell Dinner in Kathmandu before your final departure
+• Farewell Dinner in Kathmandu the eve of your international departure.

 Excludes